freesewing/freesewing/markdown/dev/reference/api/path/curve/en.md

 title: Path.curve()
 ---

-The `Path.curve()` method draws a cubic Bezier curve from the current position via two control points to a given endpoint.
+The `Path.curve()` method draws a cubic Bézier curve from the current position via two control points to a given endpoint.

 ## Signature